jboyle1/musicon-handlebars-project/README.md

 ### Description

 I decided to complete this Codecademy Handlebars project in my code editor rather than the online portal to get a more holistic understanding of the file structure.
-This also solidifies the topic coconcept in my minf.
+This also solidifies the topic concept in my mind.
 I used the supplied source code and completed the steps using Github version control to commit documentation.
 Here is the project description:

 In this project, I will be updating the website of an online musical instruments store, Musicon.
 I will incorporate my knowledge of HTML, CSS, JavaScript, and Handlebars to make a stylish multi-page interactive website.